 The trail contours a mountainside and drops into cloud forest before coming to an almost vertical flight of 50 steps leading up to the final pass at Intipunku (Sun Gate).
 Suddenly the whole of Machu Picchu.

 A final short hike will bring us to the entrance and into the heart of the lost city of the Incas, Machu Picchu, where we will spend the rest of the morning with 2 hours guided tour and some more exploring on your own.
 The shuttle bus ticket from Machu Picchu to Aguas Calientes is included, departs every 15 minutes and will be available for you descend to Aguas Calientes town.

 Good Morning Machu Picchu!!!

-After to relax in Aguas Calientes, we are going to have an amazing breakfast at our hotel around 4:30am after to enjoyed our breakfast, we are going to the bus station to take the first bus up to Machu Picchu that is going to arrive about 15 minutes before that Machu Picchu would be open In Machu Picchu, we are going to be one of the first groups to see the sunshine and to take pictures when nobody is there.
-The views from this part of Machu Picchu are complete different that you seen before from the Sun Gate, After to enjoy there we are going to climb to Huayna Picchu Mountain, this trekking take about 3 hours and a half up and down, from there you will have an impressive view of Machu Picchu and the Machu Picchu Valley.
+After to relax in Aguas Calientes, we are going to have an amazing breakfast at our hotel around 4:30am; after to enjoyed our breakfast, we are going to the bus station to take the first bus up to Machu Picchu that is going to arrive about 15 minutes before that Machu Picchu would be open.
+In Machu Picchu, we are going to be one of the first groups to see the sunshine and to take pictures when nobody is there so prepare your camera!!.
+The views from this part of Machu Picchu are complete different that you seen before from the Sun Gate, After to enjoy there we are going to climb to Huayna Picchu Mountain or Machu Picchu Mountain (the mountain that you choose), Huayna Picchu mountain trekking takes about 3 hours and a half up and down, from there you will have an impressive view of Machu Picchu and the Machu Picchu Valley and also have the opportunity to explore the temple of the moon.
+On the other hand, we have Machu Picchu Mountain that is more for those natural lovers who will enjoy this little trek fullest.
 After you enjoyed there, we are going to take a bus down to Aguas Calientes to take the train back to Ollantaytambo and transfer to your hotel in Cusco.

 |Accomodation (Category)||Price per Traveler USD$|